 In Spring of their second year, students who are on track to complete the M.A. may apply to continue on to the Ph.D. program the following year.
-All accepted M.A. students are offered full tuition, fee waiver, and a teaching stipend for the duration of the M.A. program (four consecutive semesters).
+Students who receive funding via a Graduate Teaching Associateship will be are offered full tuition, fee waiver, and a teaching stipend for the duration of the M.A. program (four consecutive semesters).
 GTAs teach one introductory-level language course per semester and benefit from an extensive training and mentoring system.

 Admissions Requirements for M.A. in French and Italian

 Program Requirements for M.A. with French Specialization

 Qualifying Paper (Masters Examination) for M.A. with French Specialization

 Graduate Student Grievances

 When concerns arise or persist, the graduate student ombudsperson is an impartial resource that can help graduate students explore options in resolving their concerns.
 Generally, graduate students should aim to address and resolve concerns within their department.
 Graduate students are encouraged to discuss concerns with their advisor first.
 If concerns remain, graduate students should then reach out to the program graduate studies chair.
 Further unresolved concerns should be communicated to the department chair.
 If the concerns cannot be resolved internally within the department, the graduate student is encouraged to contact the assistant dean for graduate studies within the College of Arts and Sciences.
 In situations where the student believes the issue has not been resolved within the College, they can request further review from the Graduate School.